hrvojep/azure-tf-web-app-private-endpoint/README.md

 To change the name of the app, change the app_name variable default vaule in main.tf

-In order to run the apply follow the usual Terraform workflow
+To provision the example follow the usual Terraform workflow
 ```
 terraform init
 terraform plan